Hot Tub Concrete Pad Cost: 10x10 = 1.36 yd3 + Load

 How much concrete do I need for a hot tub pad?

 Calculate length by width by thickness, convert thickness from inches to feet, divide by 27, and add waste.
+A 10x10 pad at 4 inches is about 1.23 yd3 before waste or 1.36 yd3 with 10% waste.

 Is 4 inches enough for a hot tub pad?

 Do not assume that.
 Filled weight, soil, base, reinforcement, and manufacturer requirements can change the needed design.
+Treat 4 inches as a common starting point, then confirm the model-specific pre-delivery guide and local conditions.

 Should a hot tub pad be level?